-Net Plan Assets (line 2d on the chart) are the Plan's Total Plan Assets (line 2a) minus its Funding Standard Carryover Balance (line 2b) and Prefunding Balance (line 2c).
+Net Plan Assets (line 2d on the table) are the Plan's Total Plan Assets (line 2a) minus its Funding Standard Carryover Balance (line 2b) and Prefunding Balance (line 2c).
 Total Plan Assets is the value of the Plan's assets on the Valuation Date.
-Credit balances are subtracted from Total Plan Assets to determine Net Plan Assets used in the calculation of the funding target attainment percentage shown in the chart (line 5).
+Credit balances are subtracted from Total Plan Assets to determine Net Plan Assets used in the calculation of the Funding Target Attainment Percentage shown in the table (line 5).
 A plan might have a credit balance, for example, if in a prior year an employer made contributions to the plan above the minimum level required by law.
 Generally, the excess contributions are counted as "credits" and may be applied in future years toward the minimum level of contributions a plan sponsor is required to make by law.
-While pension plans are permitted to maintain credit balances (also called "Funding Standard Carryover Balance" or "Prefunding Balance" see lines 2b & c in the chart) for funding purposes, they may not be taken into account when calculating a plan's funding target attainment percentage.
+While pension plans are permitted to maintain credit balances for funding purposes, they may not be taken into account when calculating a plan's Funding Target Attainment Percentage.

-The asset values shown in the chart (lines 2a-d) are "actuarial values" rather than market values.
+The asset values shown in the table (lines 2a-d) are "actuarial values" rather than market values.
 Because market values can fluctuate daily based on factors in the marketplace (such as in the stock market), pension law allows plans to use actuarial values that are designed to smooth out those fluctuations for funding purposes.
 Market values tend to show a clearer picture of a plan's funded status as of a given point in time.
-For the 2012 and 2011 Plan Years, the Plan's sponsoring employer, Alcatel-Lucent USA Inc. (the "Company"), elected to use a two-year actuarial (smoothed) valuation method.
-The Company is generally required to use this same method for the 2013 Plan Year.
+For the 2013 and 2012 Plan Years, the Plan's sponsoring employer, Alcatel-Lucent USA Inc. (the "Company"), elected to use a two-year actuarial (smoothed) valuation method.
+The Company is generally required to use this same method for the 2014 Plan Year.